 External Stakeholders

-1. Direct Stakeholders
+Direct or Indirect Stakeholders

-Any individual or organization has the potential to wield influence on the decisions that the project team will pursue.
+Any individual or organization has the potential to influence the decisions the project team will pursue.
 Direct Stakeholders take part in activities undertaken by the team and have the capacity to influence the overall direction of the project.
 Your employees, their managers, and the product owners are examples of direct Stakeholders.

 Indirect Stakeholders